Hello2345de/StudentStudyAssistant-COMP2090project-/task1/README.md

 - Produces well-structured, exam-ready summaries with bold headings and bullet points
 - Generates 6 high-quality practice questions that match the original style (calculation, sketch, short-answer, etc.) with full step-by-step answers

+## .EXE direct execute (Windows only)
+download the .exe file within this folder, and execute it on a windows computer

 ## Module Installation (PyCharm method)